Tatyana Kasatkina: Research work

 Tatyana Kasatkina is one of the most prominent Russian specialists in the field of Dostoyevsky studies.
 Her works were published not only in Russia but also in Great Britain, the US, Switzerland, Italy, Germany, Japan, China, etc. She prepared for publication a new collection of works by F.M.
 Dostoyevsky, organized in chronological order.
 Each volume contains not only Dostoyevsky's works of a respective period of his life but also letters and memoirs of his contemporaries that are followed by the comments of a new type — apart from the traditional literary notes there are interpreting ones.
 She carried out supervision of a number of thesis devoted to Dostoevsky's works.
 She has given many seminars and lectures in different Russian cities (Moscow, Novosibirsk, Kemerovo, Rostov Veliky, Veliky Novgorod, Barnaul, Staraya Russa, etc.).
-In the period between 2009 and 2015, being invited by the Catholic movement Comunione e Liberazione, Tatyana Kasatkina presented lectures on Dostoyevsky and Russian culture in the Universities of Italy (Rome, Milan, Florence, Bari, Venice etc.).
+In the period between 2009 and 2015, being invited by the Catholic movement Communion and Liberation, Tatyana Kasatkina presented lectures on Dostoyevsky and Russian culture in the Universities of Italy (Rome, Milan, Florence, Bari, Venice etc.).
 Since 1999 she has been a research supervisor of the April Youth Conferences "F.M.
 Dostoevsky's Works in the Perception of the 21st Century Readers " in the town of Staraya Russa.
 She also gives seminars to the philologists of teaching professions in Veliky Novgorod.

 T.A.
 Kasatkina's works are mainly devoted to the word's creative role in culture and to the nature of the artistic image.
 Her theoretical studies are carried out at the intersection of theory of literature, cultural studies, philosophy, religious studies, etc. In her research, she often addresses problems of religion, mysticism, symbolism and the ontological nature of things using as the material the works of Dostoevsky, Pushkin, Lermontov, Gogol, Chekhov, Blok, etc.